Rocky Mountain National Park: Predators

+Access and activities

+The park has four entrances: three on the east side near Estes Park and one in the west near Grand Lake.
+Approximately 3 million people enter the park per year.
+In addition, the park has five visitor centers.
+To address crowding, the park implemented a timed-entry system beginning in 2020: from May to October most visitors must have a reservation to enter the park.

+Trail Ridge Road, also known as U.S. Route 34, connects the eastern and western sides of the park.
+The road is the highest continuously paved highway in the country, with a summit elevation of 12,183 ft.
+During the winter most of Trail Ridge Road is closed due to heavy snow, limiting motorized access to the edges of the park.

+The park contains a network of trails.
+Most trails are for summer use only, since at other times of the year many trails are not safe due to weather conditions.

 Fishing is permitted at many of the park's lakes and streams.
 Four trout species inhabit park waters: rainbow, brook, cutthroat, and German brown trout.
-The greenback cutthroat, once widespread in Eastern Colorado, is currently listed as threatened under the Endangered Species Act.

-During the winter most of Trail Ridge Road is closed due to heavy snow, limiting motorized access to the edges of the park.
-Winter activities include snowshoeing and cross-country skiing which are possible from either the Estes Park or Grand Lake entrances.
-On the east side near Estes Park, skiing and snowshoeing trails are available off Bear Lake Road, such as the Bear Lake, Bierstadt Lake, and Sprague Lake trails and at Hidden Valley.
-Slopes for sledding are also available at Hidden Valley.
-The west side of the park near Grand Lake also has viable snowshoeing trails.
-Backcountry skiing and snowboarding can be enjoyed after climbing up one of the higher slopes, especially late in the snow season after avalanche danger has subsided and technical climbing remains also a possibility, although typically differing in style from the summer months.
+Other activities available in the park include rock climbing, mountaineering, snowshoeing and cross-country skiing.

 Hazards

 Encountering bears is a concern in much of the Rocky Mountains, including the Wind River Range.
 There are other concerns as well, including bugs, wildfires, adverse snow conditions and nighttime cold temperatures.

 There have been notable incidents, including accidental deaths, due to falls from steep cliffs (a misstep could be fatal in this class 4/5 terrain) and due to falling rocks, over the years, including 1993, 2007 (involving an experienced NOLS leader), 2015 and 2018.
-Other incidents include a seriously injured backpacker being airlifted near SquareTop Mountain in 2005, and a fatal hiker incident (from an apparent accidental fall) in 2006 that involved state search and rescue.
-The U.S. Forest Service does not offer updated aggregated records on the official number of fatalities in such areas, including the Wind River Range.
+Other incidents include a seriously injured backpacker being airlifted near SquareTop Mountain in 2005.
+According to data from the National Park Service, there have been 77 fatalities at the park between 2007 and 2024, the majority of which were from accidental falls while hiking or climbing.